marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 Universal references and type deduction
 =======
-In C++98, type deduction is used only for function templates (not even for class templates, as I will show later).
-The usual signature of a function template is the following:
+Type deduction refers to the operation of statically dispatching a call at compile time based on the types involved in the invocation.
+The first and foremost scenario where the compiler implements type deduction is function templates, which are normally declared as follows.

 ```c++
 template <typename T> void func(ParamType arg)